-The small red fruit is delightful in taste, but many do not know the many health benefits of cherry.
+The small red fruit tastes delightful, but many do not know it carries many health benefits.

 A cherry is the fruit of a variety of Prunus plants.
-There are many types of Cherries grown, but commercially major production of sour and sweet cherries occurs.
+Many types of cherries are grown, but major commercial production of sour and sweet cherries occurs.

-Sweet cherries, which are known as ‘Prunus Avium,’ are consumed freshly.
-They are also used as a preservative in the making of real or fake maraschino liqueur.
+Sweet cherries, known as ‘Prunus Avium,’ are consumed freshly.
+They are also used as a preservative in making real or fake maraschino liqueur.

 Sweet cherries complement any diet because of their superb taste, nutritional content, adaptability, and limitless health advantages.